Kittanie/Drupal7/README.md

 1. Download solr-4.10.0.zip from a mirror (http://lucene.apache.org/solr/)
 2. Extract the zip into your website folder - So mine would be "C:\Users\ivyd\Documents\My Web Sites\drupaltest\solr".
 3. Duplicate example folder and give a relevant name e.g. "drupal-solr".
+4. Copy solrconfig.xml & schema.xml from (drupal\sites\all\modules\search_api_solr\solr-conf\3.x) into (solr\drupal-solr\solr)
-4. Open CMD and navigate to your "drupal-solr" folder.
+5. Open CMD and navigate to your "drupal-solr" folder.
-5. Run the command "java -jar start.jar".
+6. Run the command "java -jar start.jar".
-6. In the browser go to (localhost:8983/solr) you should see the solr admin page.
+7. In the browser go to (localhost:8983/solr) you should see the solr admin page.
-7. Go to Drupal - Configuration, Apache Solr Search, Settings & click the default server.
+8. Go to Drupal - Configuration, Apache Solr Search, Settings & click the default server.
-8. Set the Solr Server URL to "http://localhost:8983/solr" - Save & Edit.
+9. Set the Solr Server URL to "http://localhost:8983/solr" - Save & Edit.
-9. Click Test Connection and you should see the message: "Your site has contacted the Apache Solr server.".
+10. Click Test Connection and you should see the message: "Your site has contacted the Apache Solr server.".

 ### Create Search API Server